beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ### Get multiple documents

-Get multiple documents by passing an Array containing:
+Get multiple documents by passing an array containing:
-- One or more Objects, each containing:
+- One or more objects, each containing:
   - `table` - **String** *(required)*
   - `key` - **String** *(required)*